 Exhibition

-Group Exhibition: Horizons: Weaving Between the Lines with Dine Textiles – July 2023
+Group Exhibition: Horizons: Weaving Between the Lines with Dine Textiles – Museum of Indian Arts and Culture July 2023

 Group Exhibition: Tú Eres Tú – Cristian Anthony Vallejo Memorial Gallery Sept.
 2023